 Permanent Funds are used to account for financial resources that are restricted to the extent that only earnings, and not principal, may be used for purposes that support the government's programs.
-The Beautification Trust Fund is reported as a non-major fund.
+The Beautification Trust Fund, created by a trust which has been legally dissolved, was transferred to a Capital Projects fund in 2018.